 Design of test rig setup hardware

-Having discussed the testing of batteries in chapter 1, this chapter will detail the development of a hardware test rig capable of implementing some charge / discharge cycles, as well as carrying out tests to determine the dynamic charge acceptance of the test batteries.
+Having discussed the testing of batteries in chapter 1, this chapter will detail the development of a hardware test rig capable of implementing charge / discharge cycles, as well as carrying out tests to determine the dynamic charge acceptance of the test batteries.
 It will also present the utilisation of a temperature controlled chamber to house the batteries whilst under test.
 The control software designed for the test rig will then be described in chapter 3.
 Initially this chapter will outline the requirements of the test rig set up needed to complete the tests before explaining the components of the setup.

 Test facility design requirements

 To ensure the hardware is flexible, the test rig needed to be capable of applying (and accepting) high currents to (and from) the battery, whilst monitoring the battery voltage and current.
-The value of the applied current needed to be adjustable during the testing, as the current applied during any test cycle varies depending on the individual test battery capacities at each test temperature
+The value of the applied current needed to be adjustable during the testing, as the current applied during any test cycle varies, depending on the individual test battery capacities at each test temperature.

 It was decided that the test facility was to be capable of supplying a current of at least 5 times the ampere-hour capacity of batteries under test (5C).
-As the initially batteries proposed for this study, a Furukawa FTZ12–HEV, and a Yuasa YTX9–BS have nominal capacities (Cnom) of 8.5 Ah and 8 Ah respectively, the test rig was to have a current rating in excess of ±45 A. However, to ensure significant overhead on the facility, and to ensure larger batteries, such as the 6V 24Ah Exide batteries, could be tested, a rating of ±100 A was chosen.
+As the initial batteries proposed for this study, a Furukawa FTZ12–HEV and a Yuasa YTX9–BS, have nominal capacities (Cnom) of 8.5 Ah and 8.4 Ah respectively, the test rig was to have a current rating in excess of ±45 A. However, to ensure significant overhead on the facility, and to ensure larger batteries such as the 6V 24Ah Exide batteries, could be tested a rating of ±100 A was chosen.

-In addition, as the current applied to the battery during the testing was related to the experimentally measured capacity of the battery, Cexp, and as this is a function of the battery temperature [2.1] it was important to keep the battery at a constant and known temperature for the duration of the tests.
-The two approaches commonly taken are to use a water bath for the battery, which is excellent at controlling the test temperatures, but is difficult to construct, and a temperature controlled chamber where the only the ambient temperature is controlled around the test battery.
-A very tight temperature control, as may be achieved with a water bath may not be indicative of a typical battery operating environment within a vehicle where it is usually operated ‘air-cooled’, so the simpler temperature controlled chamber was chosen as a compromise, to remove variations in battery performance caused by changes in laboratory temperature without necessitating a fluid filled cooling system.
+As the current applied to the battery during the testing was related to the experimentally measured capacity of the battery, Cexp, and as this is a function of the battery temperature [2.1], it also was important to keep the battery at a constant and known temperature for the duration of the tests.
+The two approaches commonly taken are to use a water bath for the battery, which is excellent at controlling the test temperatures but is difficult to construct, and a temperature controlled chamber where only the ambient temperature is controlled around the test battery.
+A very tight temperature control, as may be achieved with a water bath, may not be indicative of a typical battery operating environment within a vehicle.
+As the battery is usually operated ‘air-cooled’, the simpler temperature controlled chamber was chosen as a compromise, to remove variations in battery performance caused by changes in laboratory temperature without necessitating a fluid filled cooling system.